ggerganov/wave-share/README.md

 ## How it works

 The [WebRTC](https://en.wikipedia.org/wiki/WebRTC) technology allows two browsers running on different devices to connect with each other and exchange data.
 There is no need to install plugins or download applications.
-To initiate the connection, the peers need to exchange contact information (ip address, network ports, session id, etc.).
+To initiate the connection, the peers exchange contact information (ip address, network ports, session id, etc.).
 This process is called "signaling".
 The WebRTC specification does not define any standard for signaling - the contact exchange can be achieved by any protocol or technology.

 In this project the signaling is performed via sound.
 The signaling sequence looks like this: